robenkleene/development-references/languages/rust/cargo-lldb.md

 Note that `cargo tests` runs *2 test targets*, one for integration tests and one for unit tests, you'll need to get the target for the one that's running your test.
 It's usually the second one.

 - Use `rust-lldb` for niceties like pretty printing.
+(Actually don't use this, it's not documented, and unsupported.
+I couldn't figure out how to specify an `lldb` install location.)

 1. Run `rust-lldb target/debug/deps/<project-name>-d1d452730bf9464b`
 2. Set breakpoints, e.g., `b src/file.rs:20`